sudhansu777/Demo/README.md

 The application can be built using:

+The application can be built using:

+(Install maven if not present)

 mvn clean install then run as a runnable jar file by using

+cd target
+java -jar .\bootdemo-0.0.1-SNAPSHOT.jar or running the main file directly.

+Open the browser and hit http://localhost:8080/home

+One simple page will open.
+Enter the name and skills and the entered data will be persisted in the DB. then run as a runnable jar file by using

 java -jar bootdemo-0.0.1-SNAPSHOT.jar or running the main file directly.